fat4eyes-mwo/mwo-simulator/README.md

 8. Click 'Details' to see the mech's quirks and skills.
 9. Click 'Skills'->'Load Skills' to load skills from [kitlaan](https://kitlaan.gitlab.io/mwoskill/).
 10. Click 'Run'.
-11. Click 'Permalink' to save changes and share your simulation.
+11. Click 'Save' to save changes and share your simulation.
 12. Click 'Reset Simulation' to bring dead mechs back to life and start again.

 # Guide for Reporting Bugs